CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](images/install-dependencies.png)

 1. After clicking on Install, a Notebook will open up and the cell execution will start automatically to deploy the **SQL Managed Instance**.
 Once the deployment is complete, you will see the text **arcsql-Indir is Ready** at the bottom of the notebook as shown in the screenshot.
-The deployment of **Azure SQL Managed instance - Azure Arc** will take around 5-10 minutes to complete, in this time you can explore through the commands in the notebook
+The deployment of **Azure SQL Managed instance - Azure Arc** will take around 5-10 minutes to complete, During this time you can explore through the commands in the notebook

    ![](images/readydoneindir.png)